-Field Description CHGRP Identifies the Lucent INTUITY channel group for the update.
+Field Description MWI_ON O MWI OFF Indicates whether the MWI is to be turned on or off.
+SWID <number&gt;</nu Uniquely identifies the switch in the Intuity AUDIX system.
+CHGRP Identifies the Intuity AUDIX channel group for the update.
 (Extension-to-group mapping is done in the Voice Equipment window as part of voice system administration.)
-AUDIX EXTN The pilot Intuity AUDIX extension number.
+AUDIX EXTN The pilot INTUITY AUDIX extension number.
 XLAT EXTN For the System 25 switch, this should be the same as the INTUITY AUDIX extension.